walker84837/gruber-darker.nvim/README.md

     "walker84837/gruber-darker.nvim",
     lazy = false,
     priority = 1000,
-    config = function() -- Use this if you plan on using this theme every time vim.cmd('colorscheme gruber-darker')
+    -- Set up config if you plan on using this theme every time config = function()
+        vim.cmd('colorscheme gruber-darker')
     end,
 }